reddit/devvit/packages/apps/pixelary/README.md

 A competitive async MMO pixel drawing and guessing game built on the Reddit Developer Platform.

+This app demonstrates how to:

+* Use Reddit Blocks to create an interactive post (i.e. a canvas with a clickable color pallate that can be used to draw).

+* Use Redis to create a leaderboard.

+* Use Devvit forms to capture user input (in this case, guesses as to what the picture is).

+* Use useInterval to crete a countdown timer.

+* Use assets like GIFs within an interactive post.

 ## Prerequisites

 Pixelary relies on post flairs.
 Please enable post flair in mod tools before you install the game.